Doctelligence/doctelligence.github.io/roadmap.md

 - **Small-Scale Testbed & DIN Protocol Development:**
   - Launch a pilot to validate the DIN protocol, developing a decentralized framework for collaborative AI training that ensures data privacy through real-world use cases.

-### 🔑 Key Components of the DIN Protocol:

-- **Decentralized Data Handling:**
+- **Decentralized & Federated Training with Incentives:**
-  - Participants contribute model updates without sharing raw data, preserving privacy.

-- **Federated Model Training:**
-  - Localized training on individual datasets to improve model accuracy while maintaining data privacy.

-- **Aggregated Model Updates:**
-  - Securely aggregate encrypted updates from participants to build a global model.

-- **Incentive Mechanisms:**
-  - Implement a rewards system to encourage active participation and contribution.
+  - Participants contribute encrypted model updates from their local datasets, enabling privacy-preserving, decentralized training that enhances model accuracy without sharing raw data.
+The updates are securely aggregated to create a global model.
+To encourage participation, an incentive mechanism rewards contributors, fostering continuous collaboration and improving model performance.

 - **Example Use Cases:**
   - **Environmental Monitoring:**